A field guide to buying in rural Spain

 One letter a week.
 No drip funnels, no upsell sequences, no re-engagement campaigns when you go quiet.
 If you stop reading, that's a signal — not a problem to solve with more email.

-Sep, founder of La Otra Vida, photographed in Andalucía
+Sep, co-founder of La Otra Vida, photographed in Andalucía

 A sample of what arrives Saturday